George Kosmidis

 Here, square brackets are used to reference variables in conditions, particularly when the variable name includes special characters or when accessing nested variables.

 • Curly Braces {}: In Bash, curly braces are used for variable expansion and grouping, like ${MY_VAR}.
 In Azure Pipelines, curly braces are less common but might appear in expressions or template syntax.
-For instance, when defining expressions for conditions or when using template expressions, curly braces can be used:

 Examples of Using These Concepts in Pipeline Tasks